preeticancode/hike-with-me/README.md

 ### **Sign Up Feedback Page Content**
 The "Sign Up Feedback" page on the "Hike with Me" website provides a confirmation and summary of the information submitted during the sign-up process.
 Based on the URL provided, it appears that this page is dynamically generated to display personalized feedback to the user.
 Here’s a brief overview of its features and content:

 Personalized Confirmation Message: The page likely starts with a greeting that includes the user's first name, confirming that their sign-up was successful.
-For example, "Thank you for signing up, Grg!"
+For example, "Thank you for signing up, ______!"

 Summary of Submitted Information: The page displays a summary of the information the user entered during the sign-up process.
 This includes: